 It is no secret that the level of financing necessary to reach the SDGs by 2030 is not there yet.
 The financing of SDGs no longer primarily lies in the hands of governments, but a new time has come for enterprises and investors to transform their operations that contribute to society and the environment.
 According to Belissa Rojas, Impact Management and Measurement Advisor for the UNDP SDG Impact, the re-estimated amount (accounting for the effects of the Covid19 Pandemic) that is needed to reach the SDGs is roughly 4.2 trillion USD.
 The good news, however, is that the global financial market is worth more than 379 trillion USD.
 This stands to prove that the financial resources are there, they now need to be utilized and mobilized most effectively.
 This will necessitate alignment between market participants to increase the scale and pace of financing the SDGs.
 Here are the recommendations from our live webinar with previously mentioned Belissa Rojas and Priscilla Boiardi, Policy Analyst and Private Finance for Sustainable Development for the OECD.
+You can rewatch the webinar here.

 Getting on the same page